Language:

 Large aquarium filled with water

-Signal strength reduction to 10%
+Signal strength reduction: up to 90%

 Mirror